 Even though these techniques were stamped out a decade or more ago, people for some reason still believe they can automate their comment spam and that it will bring them golden rankings.
 Think again.

-4. The use of Forums for Search Optimization.
+4. The use of Forums for Search Optimisation.

 Forums per se have pretty much had their day now.
 Facebook groups, Twitter and various social media platforms have been a major cause of the demise of these specialized online meeting places.
 People participating in link building to their sites immediately saw the benefit of having links on these forums and it wasn't long before forum owners started locking their boards down and preventing links.